junks/sp2015.11-731/hw2/README.md

+Light semantic parsing: SEMAFOR
+I ran SEMAFOR, and tried to measure FScore on the frames of the hypothesis and reference sentences.
+This was pretty slow, and didn't seem to work very well.

+Language Model: KenLM
+I used the score from a language model via KenLM.
+I trained it using data I had from Penn Treebank, BNews, and the reference sentences of this task.
+I got modest improvements from this.

+Sentiment Analysis: Text Blob
+I tried running Sentiment Analysis from using the Text Blob package.
+The idea was that if the hypothesis sentiments disagreed with each other, we should take the one that matches the reference sentiment.
+This didn't seem to help very much.

 There are three Python programs here (`-h` for usage):

  - `./evaluate` evaluates pairs of MT output hypotheses relative to a reference translation using counts of matched words